The Connection Between the 1908 Hazel Drew Murder and the 1990’s Twin Peaks’ Character Laura Palmer

 The mystery continues.

-The murder itself happened over one hundred years ago and is still being written about today.
-A writer named James Breig wrote about Hazel’s murder case in a June 20th, 2012 article for the Troy Record newspaper.
-Not yet aware of the Twin Peaks connection, in this article Breig mentioned finding “a snitch of the past in an unexpected location.”
+The murder itself happened over one hundred years ago and is still being talked about about today.
+A writer named James Breig discussed Hazel’s murder case in a June 20th, 2012 article for the Troy Record newspaper.
+Not yet aware of the Twin Peaks connection, Breig mentioned finding “a snitch of the past in an unexpected location.”

 He went on to write: